Dr Alice Mills

 - Housing for vulnerable populations

-My current research examines the role of third sector organisations or non-governmental organisations (NGOs) in criminal justice in New Zealand.
+My previous research has examined the role of third sector organisations or non-governmental organisations (NGOs) in criminal justice in New Zealand.
 I have already completed a two-year project on the role of the third sector in criminal justice in the UK (with Dr Rosie Meek (Royal Holloway London) and Dr Dina Gojkovic (University of Southampton)), as part of the Third Sector Research Centre, funded by the Economic and Social Research Council.

 Along with Dr Anthea Hucklesby (University of Leeds) and Dr Mary Corcoran (Keele University), I established an ESRC-funded seminar series on the Third Sector in Criminal Justice.
 The series ran from Feb 2011 to June 2012.
 Further details of the seminars can be found here: